frauhottelmann/daloradius-docker/README.md

 # Daloradius
 ## About

-* Docker image for Daloradius
+* Docker image for Daloradius based on Ubuntu 18.04
-* includes freeradius 3, Apache, php
+* includes freeradius 3, Apache, php, MariaDB-client
-* needs a separate MariaDB or MySQL server
+* needs a separate MariaDB

+## Tags

+* versions correspond to Daloradius verisons
+* the tags are prefixed by the platform
+* right now I build amd64 and aarch64

 ## Environment variables